nth221/Diff3M/README.md

 ## Paper Overview

 ## Experimental Setup
-The Diffusion code used in Diff3M references the implementation provided by [lucidrains's repository](https://github.com/lucidrains/vit-pytorch).
+The Diffusion code used in Diff3M references the implementation provided by [Wolleb's repository](https://gitlab.com/cian.unibas.ch/diffusion-anomaly).

 ### Dataset and Hyperparameter Configuration